 To store your chainsaw for a while, you should choose a space that is dry and out of direct sunlight to reduce the chance of rusting over time.
 Clean and maintain the chainsaw before putting it into the tool shed.

 Hanging by the brake stop

 It is not recommended to hang your chainsaw by the brake stop to store it.
-When you hang your chainsaw by the brake stop, the fuel and oil can leak down your chainsaw bar.
+When you hang your chainsaw by the brake stop, the fuel tank and oil can leak down your chainsaw bar.
 This is because the fuel and oil are not in their proper place when the chainsaw is hung in this way.